MoazAshraf/YOLO-Keras/README.md

-# YOLOv1 Implementation in Keras
+# YOLO Implementation in Keras
-YOLOv1 implementation from scratch in Keras
+YOLO implementation from scratch in Keras.

+# License
+MIT License, check the [LICENSE](LICENSE) file.